symonkipkemei/album_search_spotify/README.md

 - In development

 **Features**
-- Allow the user to input the name of the artist , then in return provide all the albums
+- Allow the user to input the name of the artist , then in return,search and list all the albums .
+- Download all sets of the similar songs

+**Completed**
+- Retrieve the album list from artist's id

 ## 🤝 Contributing